pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 *Note: this is more features than you would likely want to remove in a real-world scenario, but removing too many features will give us an opportunity to compare a less-than-perfect model to a perfect model in the model evaluation phase.*

-Our target variable is unchanged, so we can create alternate training and test splits:
+Our target variable `y` is unchanged, so we can create alternate training and test splits using this `X_alt`:

 ```python
 X_train_alt, X_test_alt, y_train_alt, y_test_alt = train_test_split(X_alt, y, random_state=314)
 ```

-We can now train an alternate model using these new test splits:
+We can now train an alternate model using these new training splits:

 ```python